2024 MLB All-Star team reactions: Gunnar Henderson, Paul Skenes lead wave of first-timers

 Clay Holmes, Yankees (2nd)

-The Yankees closer has been catastrophically bad over the last month, but he was so dominant for April and May that his full-season numbers still look pretty good.
+The Yankees closer has been catastrophically bad over the past month, but he was so dominant for April and May that his full-season numbers still look pretty good.

 Emmanuel Clase, Guardians (3rd)

 An All-Star for the third straight season, Clase and his 99 mph cutter have rebounded from a relatively down second half last season.
-His 3.3% walk rate is the eighth lowest amongst relievers, which is totally bonkers considering how hard he throws.
+His 3.3% walk rate is eighth-lowest amongst relievers, which is totally bonkers considering how hard he throws.

 William Contreras, C, Brewers (2nd)

-Contreras could always hit, but his evolution into one of the game’s top defensive catchers after getting dealt to Milwaukee ahead of the 2023 has been remarkable.
+Contreras could always hit, but his evolution into one of the game’s top defensive catchers after being dealt to Milwaukee ahead of 2023 has been remarkable.
 His numbers have tailed off slightly, but he’s still one of the best catchers in baseball.

 Bryce Harper, 1B, Phillies (9th)